Tici22/Tici22/README.md

 ### 🧑‍💻 About Me

 - 🚀 I'm a **Junior Full Stack Developer** with a passion for building modern, responsive web applications.
-- 🎮 I'm currently diving deeper into the **gaming world** — both in terms of development and design.
 - 📚 I love learning new technologies, frameworks and experimenting with tools.
 - 🌱 Currently expanding my skills in **game development** (Unity, Godot).
 - 📙  Broadening knowledge regarding C#(ASP.NET).